 What will my studies be like?

 Students in EMU’s Intensive English Program (IEP) can focus full-time on their English classes, concentrating on building language skills through immersion in a new culture.

 IEP students interact with classmates from around the world and with North American EMU students through the LILAC program.
 These cross-cultural encounters speed the learning process and create lifelong memories.

-IEP students are usually planning on higher studies at EMU or another American college or working to advance in their careers all over the globe.
-About 60 to 80 students study in IEP courses each session, representing 15 to 20 different countries.
-Our students come from three of the world’s largest faith groups – Buddhists, Muslims, and Christians.
+IEP students are usually planning on higher studies at EMU or another U.S. college or working to advance in their careers all over the globe.
+In a typical semester, IEP has some 60 to 80 students representing 15 to 20 different countries.
+Our students come from three of the world’s largest faith groups Christians, Muslims, and Buddhists.